dexter5535576/TileGameWorld/README.md

 ![at the beginning](img/3.png)

-> night vision turned on
+> night mode turned on

 ![at the beginning](img/4.png)